Proper decision trees: An axiomatic framework for solving optimal decision tree problems with arbitrary splitting rules: A generic dynamic programming algorithm for solving the optimal, proper decision tree problem

 For a $K$-permutation $p$, consider first the case of a chain of decision rules where each node has exactly one child.
 Given our assumption that any splitting rule can serve as the root, all permutations of the decision tree are valid, resulting in $K!$ possible chains.
 For the alternative case, consider a permutation $p=\left[\ldots,r_{j},r_{k},\ldots\right]$ where rules $r_{j}$ and $r_{k}$ occupy the same level with immediate ancestor $r_{i}$.
 By Theorem \ref{thm: main theorem}, these rules must be the left and right children of $r_{i}$, respectively, and their positions are immutable.
 When $r_{i}$ precedes both $r_{k}$ and $r_{j}$ in the permutation, $r_{j}$ and $r_{k}$ will always be separated into different branches.
 In the worst case, $r_{k}$ and $r_{j}$ are at the tail of the permutation list, i.e. $p^{\prime}=\left[\ldots,r_{j},r_{k}\right]$.
 Thus, when the permutation $\left[\ldots,r_{k},r_{j}\right]$ is not allowed, all permutations where $\left(K-2\right)$ rules precede both $r_{k}$ and $r_{j}$ become invalid, eliminating $\left(K-2\right)!$ possible permutations.
 As additional pairs of rules become constrained to the same level, the number of invalid permutations increases monotonically.
-Therefore, the decision tree attains maximal combinatorial complexity when it assumes a ``chain'' structure, where each non-leaf node has exactly one child node. \end{proof} This fact implies that the decision tree generator given above, for $K$ splitting rules, has a worst-case time complexity of $O\left(K!\right)$.
-Therefore, assume the predictions of all splitting rules are pre-computed and can be indexed in $O\left(1\right)$ time, and denote by $T\left(K\right)$ the worst-case complexity of $\mathit{sodt}$ with respect to $K$splitting rules, so the following recurrence for the time complexity applies,
+Therefore, the decision tree attains maximal combinatorial complexity when it assumes a ``chain'' structure, where each non-leaf node has exactly one child node. \end{proof} Lemma \ref{lem: complexity} implies that the search space $\mathcal{S}\left(K,\mathit{rs}_{K}\right)$ has a worse-complexity of $O\left(K!\right)$, and all rules $\mathit{rs}_{K}/r_{i}$ are classified into one branches once $r_{i}$ is fixed as root.
+Therefore, assume $r_{i}^{\pm},\forall i\in\left\{ 1,\ldots,K\right\} $are pre-computed and can be indexed in $O\left(1\right)$ time, and denote by $T\left(K\right)$ the worst-case complexity of $\mathit{sodt}$ with respect to $\mathit{rs}_{K}$, and size $N$ input data $\mathit{xs}$, the following recurrence applies,